-The ECB observed an institution which had integrated the following climate-related and environmental key performance indicators (KPIs) into its strategic framework with a view to making its strategy measurable: i) the carbon emission footprint of its assets; ii) the average energy label of its mortgage portfolios; iii) the number of homes that saw an energy label improvement thanks to its financing; and iv) the share of assets under management that was invested according to a predefined green investment mandate.
-These KPIs underpin the bank's strategic approach to climate change and other environmental developments.
-These metrics are cascaded down to the business line level (e.g. retail banking, private banking, commercial banking and corporate banking).
+strategy of reducing exposure to transition risks measurable: i) the carbon emission footprint of its assets; ii) the average energy label of its mortgage portfolios; and iii) the number of homes that saw an energy label improvement thanks to its financing.
+In addition to these KPIs, the institution stresses its portfolios using a climate-related stress scenario.
+The scenario outcome is defined in terms of negative macroeconomic effects, which in turn may be used as an indicator to steer its strategic portfolio decisions over time.
+Both the KPIs and results from the scenario analysis underpin the bank's strategic approach to the risks arising from climate change and other environmental developments.
+The metrics are cascaded down to the business line level (e.g. retail banking, private banking, commercial banking and corporate banking).
 For each metric, the respective time horizon is set and progress is measured against a base year.